Download these free blog planning printables and to your weekly blog posts, monthly editorial calendar, income and expenses, yearly goals, and more.

-After showing how to start a money-making blog on Tuesday, I thought this would be the perfect time to share the blog planning printables workbook!
+I thought this would be a great time to share the blog planning printables workbook!
 This is a version that matches my full collection of planner printables, The Year of Intent and my cleaning worksheets, Journey to Clean.
 That way, everything in your planning line-up can be nice and coordinated (I can't tell you how giddy that makes me 🤗).

 These can be downloaded to your computer and printed at your convenience.
 The printables you see fit in a 3-ring binder.
 You can either print the pages as needed, or put them in sheet protectors and use wet-erase markers on them.
 I also love using a simple laminator to preserve the pages.